Mirellonomikon/Mirellonomikon/README.md

 ### About Me

 I'm crafty with Adobe Creative Suite, using tools like Photoshop, Premiere, After Effects, and Illustrator to bring ideas to life.
-When I'm not coding, you'll find me obsessing over mecha, especially Gundam and Armored Core.
+You'll also find me obsessing over mecha, especially Gundam and Armored Core.